BASED ON POLICY NUMBER AND TITLE:

 - COLLEGE TRANSFER CREDIT.

-Students may receive transfer credit for courses successfully completed at regionally accredited colleges and universities.
-In awarding transfer credit, TTC considers equivalency of course content, quality, level, credit/contact hours, and program relevance.
-The American Association of Collegiate Registrars and Admissions Officers’ “Transfer Credit Practices of Educational Institutions” serves as a guide for evaluation of transfer credit.
-For transfer credit consideration, students must submit official transcripts of previous college course work to TTC’s Admissions office and may be required to provide additional documentation.
+- In awarding transfer credit, TTC considers equivalency of course content, quality, level, credit/contact hours, and program relevance.
+The American Association of Collegiate Registrars and Admissions Officers' "Transfer Credit Practices of Educational Institutions" serves as a guide for evaluation of transfer credit.
+For transfer credit consideration, students must submit official transcripts of previous college course work to TTC's Admissions office and may be required to provide additional documentation.
 TTC awards transfer credit only when the grade is C- or higher or when the sending institution confirms that the grade (P for example) is equivalent to a C- or higher.
-Transfer credit will not be included in the calculation of GPA at TTC.
+Transfer credits will not be included in the calculation of GPA at TTC.

 Students may receive TTC credit for scores of 3, 4, or 5 on Advanced Placement Examinations.